FTLam11/fronk-tolks/elixir-intro.md

 `FastFibonacci` uses [tail call optimization](https://en.wikipedia.org/wiki/Tail_call) resulting in a more performant solution.
-Worst case time complexity is O(n).
+The worst case time complexity is O(n).
 One interesting thing that Elixir does for tail calls is it does not push another stack frame (stack level too deep LOL) for tail calls.
 It instead performs a "jump statement", so there is no additional memory penalty incurred.